-init: $tag = \langle 0, 0 \rangle, v = \bot, pCounter[] = 0$ 1: upon receipt of $\langle msgType, \langle t, val \rangle, counter \rangle$ from process p2: / check message freshness / 3: if counter > pCounter[p] then 4: if t > tag then 5: $\langle tag, v \rangle = \langle t, val \rangle$ 6: end if if msgType = WRITE then 7: 8. send $\langle WRITEACK, \langle tag, v \rangle, pCounter[p] \rangle$ to p Q٠ else 10: send $\langle READACK, \langle tag, v \rangle, pCounter[p] \rangle$ to p 11: end if 12: end if determine the latest, potentially complete, write operation.
+init: $tag = \langle 0, 0 \rangle, v = \bot, pCounter[] = 0$ 1: upon receipt of $\langle msgType, \langle t, val \rangle, counter \rangle$ from process p 2: /\ check message freshness \/ 3: if counter > pCounter[p] then if t > tag then 4: 5: $\langle tag, v \rangle = \langle t, val \rangle$ 6: end if 7: if msgType = WRITE then 8: send $\langle WRITEACK, \langle tag, v \rangle, pCounter[p] \rangle$ to p 9: else 10:send $\langle READACK, \langle tag, v \rangle, pCounter[p] \rangle$ to p 11: end if 12: end if the distribution of the tag within the responding quorum Q in an attempt to determine the latest, potentially complete, write operation.
 This is accomplished by determining the quorum view conditions.
 Detecting conditions of qView(1) and qView(3) are straightforward.
 When condition for qView(1) is detected, the read completes and the value associated with the discovered maxTag is returned.
 In the case of qView(3) the reader continues to the second round, advertising the latest tag (maxTag) and its associated value.
 When a full quorum replies in the second round, the read returns the value associated with maxTag.

-Fig. 2.
-Pseudocode for Writer, Reader and Server of algorithm CWFR.
+Figure 2: Pseudocode for Writer, Reader and Server of algorithm CwFR.

 Analysis of qView(2) involves the discovery of the earliest completed write operation.
 This is done iteratively by (locally) removing the servers from Q that replied with the largest tags.
 After each iteration the reader determines the next largest tag in the remaining server set, and then re-examines the quorum views in the next iteration.
-This process eventually leads to either qView(1) or qView(3)being observed.
+This process eventually leads to either qView(1) or qView(3) being observed.
 If qView(1) is observed, then the read completes in a single round by returning the value associated with the maximum tag among the servers that remain in Q. If qView(3) is observed, then the reader proceeds to the second round as above, and upon completion it returns the value associated with the maximum tag maxTag discovered among the original respondents in Q.

-Servers: The servers play a passive role.
+Servers.
+The servers play a passive role.
 They receive read or write requests, update their object replica accordingly, and reply to the process that invoked the operation.
 Upon receipt of any message, the server compares its local tag with the tag included in the message.
 If the tag of the message is higher than its local tag, the server adopts the higher tag along with its corresponding value.
 Once this is done the server replies to the invoking process.